 Within enterprises of significant size, classifying technical debt is an essential step in designing programs for reducing the cost of carrying technical debt.
-Although the choice of classification scheme depends on one’s objectives, most classification schemes explored so far in the literature of technical debt are more suitable for use by technologists than by policymakers.
-But, unsurprisingly, the assistance they provide to policymakers relates mostly to policies that affect technologist behavior or resource allocation within the space of technical activities.
+Although the choice of classification scheme depends on one’s objectives, most classification schemes explored so far in the technical debt literature are more suitable for use by technologists than by policymakers.
+But, unsurprisingly, the assistance they provide to policymakers relates mostly to policies that affect technologist behavior or resource allocation across technical activities.

-An example may clarify the issue.
-Technologists tend to create classifications of technical debt that emphasize author intentions.
+An example might clarify the issue.
+Technologists tend to create classifications of technical debt that emphasize designer and implementor intentions.
 For example, Fowler has created a widely accepted two-dimensional [Lowy 2004] classification [Fowler 2009] that characterizes technical debt according to the Degree of Wisdom in incurring it (he calls this dimension Reckless/Prudent), and Degree of Intentionality in incurring it (he calls this dimension Deliberate/Inadvertent).
 See “Technical debt in software engineering” for more.

-This classification, and another due to McConnell [McConnell-slides 2013] are widely accepted in the technical literature—widely, but not universally.
-For example, some believe that no artifact can be deemed technical debt unless its presence (or absence) was the result of a conscious decision [Adobe Blogs 2014].
+In the technical literature, this classification, and another due to McConnell [McConnell-slides 2013] are widely but not universally accepted.
+For example, some believe that no artifact is technical debt unless its presence (or absence) was the result of a conscious decision [Adobe Blogs 2014].
 Some adherents of this view would reject all of Fowler’s “Inadvertent” technical debt.

 This focus on engineering intention likely arises, in part, for two reasons.
 First, technologists tend to have good access to their own intentions, and to the intentions of other technologists.
-Second, knowledge of the intentions of the people who created (or omitted) the artifacts in question can be helpful to technologists as they develop plans for retiring particular classes of technical debt.
+The second reason relates to developing plans for retiring particular classes of technical debt.
+Knowledge of the intentions of the people who created (or omitted) the artifacts in question is helpful in planning debt retirement projects..

 Policymakers need a more inclusive classification framework

-For policymakers, both of these widely accepted classifications, while helpful, are inadequate.
-Intentionality with respect to technical debt formation is indeed a valuable consideration in developing technical debt policy, but because technical debt can arise for reasons unrelated to engineers’ intentions—indeed, it can arise for reasons unrelated to any enterprise activity—intention-based classifications provide inadequate guidance for policy formation.
+For policymakers, while both of these widely accepted classifications are helpful, they are inadequate.
+Intentionality with respect to technical debt formation is indeed a valuable consideration in developing technical debt policy.
+But technical debt can arise for reasons unrelated to engineers’ intentions.
+Indeed, it can arise for reasons unrelated to any enterprise activity.
+For these reasons intention-based classifications provide inadequate guidance for policy formation.

 Consider technological advancement that arises from sources external to the enterprise.
-For example, with the emergence of the HTML5 standard, many Web sites became obsolete, in the sense that they didn’t exploit capabilities that had become available.
+For example, with the emergence of the HTML5 standard, many Web sites became obsolete.
+They didn’t exploit capabilities that had become available.
 These sites were in need of updating to remain competitive in their markets.
-And capabilities that emulated the new standard, but which exploited alternative technologies, needed to be replaced.
+The new standard also created a ned to replace capabilities that emulated the new standard, but which exploited alternative technologies.
 All of these artifacts—including those that existed, and those that didn’t, comprise technical debt.